 In the 15th Century, the Inca reigned a kingdom which was by no means inferior to the Roman Empire.
 It extended over 4000 km along the west coast of South America, and supported a population of more than 12 million people.
-The term Inca (which means ruler or lord) did not have an alphabet, so that we know relatively little about their early history.
-The Inca Empire gained its enormous extent through spectacular conquering expeditions, and due to the fact that tribes which were enemies with each other doid not jointly defend themseves against the Inca.
-The subdued tribes were forced to take over the lifestyle of their new rulers, and were instructed by teacher on the construction of stores, irrigation channels, and housing, as well as in improved agricultural techniques.
+The Inca (this term means ruler or lord) did not have an alphabet, so that we know relatively little about their early history.
+The Inca Empire gained its enormous extent through spectacular conquering expeditions, and due to the fact that tribes which were enemies with each other did not jointly defend themseves against the Inca.
+The subdued tribes were forced to take over the lifestyle of their new rulers, and were instructed by teachers in the construction of stores, irrigation channels, and housing, as well as in improved agricultural techniques.

 Métraux, A. (2001): Reich der Inka.
 Stuttgart